Skip to content Skip to sidebar Skip to footer

 • Do Arrive Early: Popular spots fill up quickly, so arrive early to claim a good spot.
 Spread out your picnic blanket and settle in.

-• Don’t Sit on Roots: Avoid sitting directly on tree roots as this can damage the trees.
+• Don’t Sit on Roots: Avoid sitting directly on tree roots, as this can damage the trees.
 Use a picnic mat and be mindful of your surroundings.

 • Do Clean Up: Bring trash bags and clean up all your garbage before you leave.
 Littering is frowned upon and can spoil the beauty of the location for others.